 Uriah was a member of David’s elite warriors known as David’s Mighty Men or David’s Mighty Warriors or just simply, “The Thirty.”
 God saw it fit to list these warriors by name in both II Samuel 23 and in I Chronicles 11.
 Although there are some variations in both lists, Uriah is mentioned in both of them.

-How does David’s Mighty Men differ from regular soldiers?
+How do David’s Mighty Men differ from regular soldiers?

 Within most militaries, there usually exist a group of elite fighters or warriors who are called upon to do things, regular soldiers cannot.
 In the United States we call those types of missions Special Operations and we have elite groups of men (Special Forces) trained for that purpose.
 Rangers, Green Berets, Navy Seals are a few of our special forces units.
 As an example, it was the Navy Seals who were sent to capture or kill Osama bin Laden.
 The men in these units are the best of the best.
 They are incredibly skilled at killing, to put it bluntly, but they also have the physical and psychological capacity to endure extreme situations.